-Subject: French GCSE
+Subject: French GCSE Exam Board: (Edexcel 1FRO)

-Exam Board: (Edexcel 1FRO) Exams: 100% Units:
+Exams: 100% Units: Listening 25% Speaking 25%

-Listening 25% Speaking 25% Reading Translation 25% Writing + Translation 25% Course Summary + Controlled Assessment/Overview of content:
+Reading Translation 25% Writing + Translation 25%

 The course is designed to help students develop their ability to use French for practical communication i.e. to speak French, to understand spoken and written French and, where appropriate, to write in French.
 It will count towards the English Baccalaureate and is also a prerequisite for entrance in some universities.